Synthird/textbox-changes-page-title/README.md

 A textbox that changes the title of a webpage.

-You play around with it by [clicking here](https://synthird.github.io/textbox-changes-page-title).
+You play around with it [here](https://synthird.github.io/textbox-changes-page-title).

 ## License